 FIRST TERM

 Lectures on The Life of St. Paul.
-Text-book: The Revised New Testament.
+Text-Book: The Revised Version of the New Testament.
 One paper will be called for during the term, and a written examination will close the work of the course.

 SECOND TERM